As businesses open up, please remember to support our sponsors and Thank Them for all they do to support us!

 The Porsche Club of America was founded in 1955 to meet the particular needs and interests of the owners of Porsche cars.
 Our general objectives are to promote the highest standards of courtesy and safety on the roads; the enjoyment and sharing of other events as may be agreeable to the membership; the maintenance of the highest standards of operation and performance of the marque by sharing and exchanging technical and mechanical information; the establishment and maintenance of mutually beneficial relationships with the Porsche WORKS, Porsche dealers, and other service sources to the end that the marque shall prosper and continue to enjoy its unique leadership and position in sports car annals; the exchange of ideas and suggestions with other Porsche Clubs throughout the world and in such cooperation as may be desirable; the establishment of such mutually cooperative relationships with other Sports Car Clubs as may be desirable.

 The Santa Barbara Region of Zone 8, Porsche Club of America covers Ventura and Santa Barbara Counties.
-We are a region of more than 700 members plus over 500 affiliate members.
-We were chartered in June, 1964 and celebrated our 50th anniversary on July 19, 2014 in Santa Barbara.
+We are a region of more than 800 members plus over 500 affiliate members.
+We were chartered in June, 1964 and will be celebrating our 60th anniversary in July 2024.

 This region exemplifies national PCA’s motto: "It's not just the cars, it's the people."
 Lasting friendships are the rule, not the exception within our club.

-We meet for Cars And Coffee on the first Saturday of every month at Johnny Rockets and Panera Bread in the Camarillo Premium Outlets from 8–9:30 a.m., and on the second Saturday each month at Leadbetter Beach near Shoreline Beach Cafe in Santa Barbara, from 8:00–9:30 a.m.
+We meet for Cars And Coffee on the first Saturday of every month near Loru's Cafe in the Camarillo Premium Outlets from 8–9:30 a.m., and on the second Saturday each month at Leadbetter Beach near Shoreline Beach Cafe in Santa Barbara, from 8:00–9:30 a.m.

 Membership in the Porsche Club of America is open to anyone 18 years or older who owns or has ordered a Porsche automobile produced by the factory.
 A limited, six month "Quest" membership is also available for those searching for a Porsche to purchase.
 Dues are $46 a year, $90 for two years or $132 for three years and includes the monthly PCA Porsche Panorama magazine and our local monthly newsletter, the Der Auspuff.

-Hard copies are also available through Membership Chairman Sue Kinsling at firstname.lastname@example.org.
+Hard copies are also available by contacting Membership Chairman Sue Kinsling.
 We hope that you will consider membership in the Porsche Club of America, Santa Barbara Region.
 You won’t be disappointed!

 Personalized SBR Name Badges are available to members by completing and mailing in the following form: PCASBR Name Badges